8080labs/pyforest/README.md

 - "How to (re)activate the pyforest auto_import?"
 Execute the following Python command in Jupyter, IPython or Python: `from pyforest.auto_import import setup; setup()`.
 Please note that the auto_import only works for Jupyter and IPython.

+- "Why is pandas_profiling also imported in the demo?" pyforest supports complementary, optional imports.
+For example, `pandas_profiling` patches the `pd.DataFrame` with the convenience function `df.profile_report`.
+Therefore, pyforest also imports `pandas_profiling` if you have it installed.
+If you don't have `pandas_profiling` installed, the optional import will be skipped.

+- "I don't want to copy complementary import statements to the top of my file."
+Please note, that the complementary imports will always appear at the bottom of the import_statements list.
+So, you can just copy all statements above.
+Alternatively, you can deactivate complementary imports.

+- "How to deactivate complementary imports?"
+You can uncomment the statements `*.on_import()` at the bottom of the [pyforest imports](src/pyforest/_imports.py) file.

 ## Contributing
 In order to gather all the most important names, we need your help.
 Please open a pull request and add the imports that we are still missing to the [pyforest imports](src/pyforest/_imports.py).
 You can also find the guidelines in the [pyforest imports file](src/pyforest/_imports.py)